 A pancake breakfast, arts and crafts, live entertainment, music, and the Possum Parade!
-There’s also old-fashioned sack races, and some greasy pole races thrown in.
+There are also old-fashioned sack races, and some greasy pole races thrown in.
 And you definitely can’t miss the hog callin’, rooster crowin’, or cow lowin’ contests.
 Quite frankly, I can’t believe there aren’t more possum festivals.

 The Sing Out Loud Music Festival features free concerts at various venues around historic St. Augustine!
-This concert series takes place over the course of all the September weekends, and features artists such as St. Paul and the Broken Bones, Jenny Lewis, Kurt Vile and the Violators, Shovels & Rope, and more.
+This concert series takes place over the course of the weekend, and features artists such as St. Paul and the Broken Bones, TLC, Bone Thugs-N-Harmony, Jenny Lewis, Kurt Vile and the Violators, Shovels & Rope, and more.

 The Pensacola Seafood Festival takes place in downtown Pensacola and serves up every type of seafood, arts and crafts, a children’s area, and live music!
 If you’re looking for a conch fritter, or maybe some crawfish mac n’ cheese, this event is for you.
-This festival is family friendly, and free!
+This festival is family-friendly, and free!

 Punta Gorda in southwest Florida has been holding a craft festival here for over 20 years.
 Many unique crafters take part in this festival, that takes place along the banks of the Peace River and the Gulf of Mexico.
 Admission is free.